top of page

 + Statement

-Religious magazines are one of my main sources of material as I see every religion as a potential system of oppression.
-Proudly blasphemous, the result is often more joyful and lustful than the original.
+Religious magazines are one of my main sources of material, as I see every religion as a potential system of oppression.
+With it increasingly used as a political means in the United States, religious figures help me convey my sense of alarm.
+Proudly blasphemous, the results are often more joyful and lustful than the originals.

-My art also often takes a critical view of social, political, and cultural topics, resonating with contemporary issues and the never-ending news cycle familiar to the viewer.
-The piece becomes therefore cathartic for me, the represented figure, and the audience.
+My art therefore often takes a critical view of social, political, and cultural issues, resonating with contemporary concerns and the relentless news cycle familiar to the viewer.
+The work becomes cathartic for me, for the represented figure, and for the audience.

 + CV